10/12/2025

 Have we always loved the same colors?

 Vehicle interior and exterior trends have changed significantly throughout the years.
 And so have the most popular car colors.
-For instance, 42% of cars manufactured in 2002 and checked on the carVertical platform were gray or silver.
+For instance, 29.9% of cars manufactured in 2000 and checked on the carVertical platform were gray or silver, 18.6% – black, and 18.8% – blue.
 However, there were not so many white vehicles at that time.

-Some colors – like black – stand the test of time better than others, as the share of black cars between 2002 and 2020 has remained more or less similar.
-Sometimes, color trends last only a few years.
-For example, the number of brown cars grew between 2012 and 2014 but then it started to plummet in upcoming years.
+Some colors – like black and gray – stand the test of time better than others, as their share between 2000 and 2024 has remained more or less similar.

 Do car manufacturers prefer specific colors?